Everything about Alexander Zverev

 Height: 1.98m

 Alexander Zverev is a German professional tennis player born April 20, 1997 in Hamburg, Germany.
-He is currently 27 years old and is known as one of the best tennis players of his generation.
+He is known as one of the best tennis players of his generation.
 Zverev comes from an athletic family; his father, Alexander Zverev Sr. was also a professional tennis player and is his coach, while his older brother, Mischa Zverev, also plays professional tennis.

 Zverev was considered a major talent at a young age and made his breakthrough on the ATP tour in his late teens.
 He has won several major titles, including the ATP Finals, and has reached the semifinals of Grand Slam tournaments several times.
 His strong serve and powerful baseline game are characteristic of his style.